 We had a micro publication accepted and published today.
 This is work that was originally started many years ago under former graduate student Ruby Boateng and continued with the follow-up experiments by an undergraduate in the Allen lab Kyrionna Golliday and graduate student Michelle Fernando.
 Congrats to all the authors!

 This was a really, really unusual semester.
 From March on, the lab was spread out all across the country.
 We stayed in contact from DC, MD, VA to California and St. Lucia!
 But today we had our final Zoom lab meeting to chat and say “bye”.
 I missing seeing everyone in person.
-Hopefully we’ll be back in the lab and on campus soon.
+Hopefully we’ll be… Continue reading The Allen Lab Spring 2020

 Caroline graduated today!
 In strange times and through a virtual commencement ceremony, her time at HU has come to an end.
 Caroline has worked in the lab for the last year+ and is fantastic!
 She’s applying for MD/PhD programs.
 So sorry we couldn’t celebrate in person.

 We had a micro publication accepted and published today.
 This is work that was originally started with the generation of a mutant rpn-12 strain in Andy Golden’s lab by Tyler Hansen.
 And continued with the follow-up experiments by an undergraduate in the Allen lab Victoria Nguyen and graduate student Michelle Fernando.
-Congrats to all the authors!
+Congrats to all the… Continue reading Micropublication 2020- Loss of proteasome subunit RPN-12 causes an increased mean lifespan at a higher temperature in C. elegans

 Like labs around the country and around the world, the Allen lab has been temporarily closed due to the COVID-19 pandemic.
 While the in-person research has been shut down, everyone is trying to be productive working from home.
 Michelle is busy trying to write-up her RPN-12 story for publication.
-Benedict and Taina are busy using this time to read more about their areas of research and take some online training courses.
+Benedict and Taina are busy using… Continue reading March 13, 2020- Temporary closure of lab due to COVID-19

 I’m back in the lab after my Fall 2019 sabbatical.
 I think the lab is getting used to having me back around.